Best AI Portfolio Management Chatbots in 2026

 Can a portfolio chatbot place trades for me?

 Most do not.
 PortfolioPilot and Empower focus on analysis and planning rather than execution, and general assistants cannot touch your accounts at all.
-Walnut can turn research into a thematic basket and place the orders at your own broker, but only after you approve every trade.
+Walnut can turn research into a thematic portfolio and place the orders at your own broker, but only after you approve every trade.
 None of these acts on your money without you unless you have specifically set up a discretionary service.

 Is ChatGPT good for managing a portfolio?

 ChatGPT is excellent for explaining allocation, walking through scenarios, and drafting a plan in plain language.
 On its own, though, it cannot see your brokerage or live prices unless you paste your holdings in, and it can state wrong figures confidently.
-Treat it as a smart explainer, verify any specific numbers, and use a connected tool when you want the conversation grounded in your real portfolio.
+Treat it as a smart explainer, verify any specific numbers, and use a connected tool like PortfolioPilot or Walnut when you want the conversation grounded in your real portfolio.

 Is there a free AI portfolio management chatbot?